 - Duties may be delegated to an individual supervised by the PI.

 Laser Operator (LO) Responsibilities

-- Complete the applicable online laser safety course before operating a Class 3b or 4 laser and again at the interval specified in the safety manuel.
+- Complete the applicable online Laser Safety course before operating a Class 3b or 4 laser and again at the interval specified in this policy manual.

 - Use lasers safely.

-- Comply with established policy, standard operating procedures, and other procedural requirements.
+- Comply with established policy, SOPs and other procedural requirements.

-- Promptly report to the PI any malfunctions, problems, accidents, or injuries, which may have an impact on safety.
+- Promptly report to the responsible party any malfunctions, problems, accidents, or injuries, which may have an impact on safety.

 - Ensure that all lab visitors are properly informed of and protected from all potential hazards.

 All users must complete the Laser Registration Form for each Class 3b or 4 laser systems.
 The form must be sent to the LSO.
 The form must be updated when new users are assigned to the project or equipment.